 Medium: Lacquered wood with gold and silver takamaki-e, hiramaki-e, togidashimaki-e, and gold inlay on nashiji ground

 Dimensions: H. 2 1/4 in.
 (5.7 cm); W. 9 1/2 in.
 (24.1 cm); D. 10 3/8 in.
 (26.4 cm)

 Credit Line: Bequest of Stephen Whitney Phoenix, 1881

-This writing box contains an inkstone, a water-dropper in the shape of cherry blossoms, and a brush.
-The design on the front of the lid is dominated by a waterfall; the stream descends through a range of mountains and rocks surrounded by pine trees and bamboo-grass.
-The river is depicted in gold and silver polished back (completely flat) maki-e (togidashi), with fine lines expressing the fast-flowing water.
-At the bottom of the waterfall, bubbly waves are executed in silver and further enhanced with silver-inlaid roundels to express water drops.
-There are seven inlaid-gold characters that might refer to a poem or just express auspicious notions, such as “turtle” or “thousand years.”
+The writing box (suzuri-bako) contains an inkstone, a water dropper in the shape of cherry blossoms, and a brush.
+The design on the front of the lid is dominated by a rapid waterfall; the stream descends through a range of mountains and rocks surrounded by pine trees and bamboo grass.
+The river is depicted in gold and silver maki-e that has been burnished down until it is completely flat, a technique called togidashi.
+Fine lines express the fast-flowing water.
+At the bottom of the waterfall, bubbly waves are executed in silver and are further enhanced with silver-inlaid roundels to express water drops.
+There are seven gold-inlaid characters that might refer to a poem or express auspicious notions, such as “turtle” or “thousand years.”
 Inside the lid the waterfall design is repeated without the characters.
-The design might refer to the picturesque Miya-no-taki falls near Yoshino (Nara Prefecture), a waterfall extolled in classical Japanese prose and poetry.
+The design might refer to the picturesque Miyano-taki falls near Yoshino (Nara Prefecture), a waterfall that has significance in Japanese literature.